(For the PDF version of the article click here )

 Innate value is the supposed universal that holds true for all.
 When this axiom is ignored, implicitly or explicitly, we are negating our commonality.
 Common-sense or the sense of community cannot survive in such a situation.
 Thus the community becomes a bunch of individuals mainly pursuing their exclusive, private interests; interpersonal relations degenerate into being utilitarian.
 When someone gets individuated thus, identifying with one’s unique body alone, the world becomes a definite other as a consequence.
 At the same time, since the individual body is always susceptible to illness, accidents and death, insecurity or fear becomes a basic, constant presence in an individual’s life.
 This alienated and insecure individual is instinctively prone to safeguard oneself from the other and even dominate the other, so that a relatively secure situation can be maintained.
 Collectively the result is a shortsighted community wholly dedicated to selfish self-preservation.
 Such a community necessarily produces a State that sustains itself with the promise of protection from the other; rendering a militant State natural and normal.

 Likewise, modern market economy promises liberation from the void, resulting from alienation, through the incessant consumption of materials.
-All these factors together define, normalize, envision, bring out and perpetuate a human being who is solitary, poor, nasty, brutish and short[4]Solitary, poor, nasty, brutish and short, this is the human life without a government of absolute power, according to Thomas Hobbes (1588-1679) who is considered as one of the founders of modern … Continue reading.
+All these factors together define, normalize, envision, bring out and perpetuate a human being who is solitary, poor, nasty, brutish and short{{Solitary, poor, nasty, brutish and short, this is the human life without a government of absolute power, according to Thomas Hobbes (1588-1679) who is considered as one of the founders of modern political philosophy.
+For him, the state of nature is a situation of war of all against all}}.

 How could such a reductive, utilitarian approach to life not only be legitimate but indeed the only possible way of life for the majority of people?